artemf/txmt-rubymine/README.md

 ### Installation

 Just download and extract app from `RubyMineTextMateHandler.zip` somewhere (no need to put in Application folder) and that's it.
-Now go and click on some links!
+Now go and click some links!

 ### Source code